vin0010/SystemDesign/Database.md

          - Conflict resolution ( last write wins)
          - Slower reads
        - Designed to provide high availability and fault tolerance
+       - Not specifically designed for time series data but can handle it efficiently.
      - RIAK
+       - Distributed NoSQL database optimized for time series data.
        - Key Value store
        - Same as cassandra ( cassandra is wide column store )
        - Use CRDTS(conflict free replicated data types) in order to deal with conflict resolution